NawattY/nestjs-starter/ai/architecture-rules.md

 - ✅ Single source of truth for AI and humans
 - ✅ Lower risk of drift between code annotations and published docs
 - ✅ Easier API review in pull requests
-- ✅ Clear contract handoff to Scalar, Swagger UI, and Bruno
+- ✅ Clear contract handoff to Scalar UI and Bruno

 ---